banach-space/llvm-tutor/README.md

 Platform Support
 ----------------
-This project is currently being tested on Linux and Mac OS X. It should build and run seamlessly on Windows, though some tweaks in CMake might be required.
+This project is regularly being tested on Linux and Mac OS X. It should build and run seamlessly on Windows, though some tweaks in CMake might be required.
 It is regularly tested against the following configurations (extracted from the CI files: `.travis.yml`):
-  * Linux Ubuntu 16.04 (LLVM-7)
+  * Linux Ubuntu 16.04
-  * Mac OS X 10.14.4 (AppleClang 11)
+  * Mac OS X 10.14.4

-Locally I used GCC-8.2.1 and LLVM-7 for development (i.e. for compiling).
 Please refer to the CI logs (links at the top of the page) for reference setups.

 Build Instructions
 ------------------